DevLooper9325/BTAD-multi-masternode/README.md

 # BTAD-multi-masternode
-BTAD multi masternode(this is not the official script , use at your own risk)
+BTAD multi masternode (this is not the official script , use at your own risk)

 Information:
--> This one is forked from here:https://github.com/ebe222/BTAD-multi-masternode I had issues in executing the orignal script on my vps.
+-> This one is forked from here:https://github.com/ebe222/BTAD-multi-masternode

+because I had issues in executing the orignal script on my vps.
 The issues were:

 1.)
 It was not possible to bind on adress 192.168.1.X.
 (I changed it in this script to 127.0.0.X)